The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Introduction

+In the vicinity of the Sun, a Galactic North-South asymmetry was discovered by \citet{Widrow:2012} analysing the number density and bulk velocity of main sequence stars from the SDSS-DR8 \citep[Sloan Digital Sky Survey - Data Release 8,][]{Aihara:2011} and SEGUE \citep[Sloan Extension for Galactic Understanding and Exploration, ][]{Yanny:2009}.
+Not long after, \citet{Yanny:2013} confirmed and expanded the discovery of \citet{Widrow:2012}, detecting a significant Galactic North-South asymmetry in the number density of K and M dwarf stars from the SDSS-DR9 \citep{Ahn:2012}.
+Using LAMOST spectroscopic velocities \citep{Cui:2012,Zhao:2012} and PPMXL proper motions \citep{Roeser:2010}, \citet{Carlin:2013} found substructures in bulk velocities of disc stars near the Galactic anticenter. \citet{Williams:2013} analyzed the vertical velocity field of red clump giant stars in RAVE \citep{Siebert:2011}, and detected a rarefaction/compression pattern, suggestive of density wave-like behaviour.

+The hypothesis that a passing satellite or dark matter subhalo can excite coherent oscillations of the Galactic stellar disc has been extensively studied in the literature.
+It has been shown that encounters with satellite galaxies can excite bending and breathing modes in the Galactic disc \citep[][]{Toomre:1972,Mathur:1990,Weinberg:1991}.
+Using numerical simulations, \citet{Minchev:2009} showed that an initial energy kick approximating a massive Galactic merger can induce waves in the stellar velocity distribution of an axisymmetric galactic disc. \citet{Gomez:2013} found that a satellite similar to the Sagittarius dwarf galaxy (Sgr) can produce North-South asymmetries and vertical wave-like behaviour in the Galactic disc that qualitatively agrees with the observational results from \citet{Widrow:2012}.
+Toy-model calculations and simulations of disc-satellite interactions from \citet{Widrow:2014} showed that the response of the disc depends on the relative velocity of the satellite.
+Using cosmological simulations, \cite{Gomez:2017} detected ‘integral sign’ warps and vertical waves in the stellar discs of Milky Way-sized galaxies.

-In the vicinity of the Sun, vertical asymmetries have been detected in both number counts and velocities \citep[e.g.][]{Widrow:2012,Williams:2013,Widrow:2014,Bennett:2019}.
-The \gaia\ phase space spiral, discovered by \cite{Antoja:2018}, and later studied by several works \citep[e.g.][]{Binney:2018,Bland-Hawthorn:2019, Laporte:2019,BlandHawthorn:2021, Khoperskov:2019,Hunt:2022,Alinder:2024}, suggests that the Galactic disc is somewhat out-of-equilibrium, and is still recovering from a recent perturbation.
-Several works indicate that the phase space spiral can be generated by a perturbation induced by the passage of the Sagittarius dwarf galaxy \citep{Binney:2018, Bland-Hawthorn:2019, BlandHawthorn:2021}, and this is currently the generally favoured explanation.
-Satellite galaxies can also generate vertical corrugations in the Galactic disc \citep{BlandHawthorn:2021}, both in the stellar and gaseous components \citep{TepperGarcia:2022}.
-While the corrugation in the stars and gas is initially in phase, the two components move apart after a few rotation periods (500-700 Myr).
+The \gaia\ phase spiral, discovered by \cite{Antoja:2018}, and later studied by several works \citep[e.g.][]{Binney:2018,Bland-Hawthorn:2019, Laporte:2019,BlandHawthorn:2021, Khoperskov:2019,Hunt:2022,Grand:2023,Alinder:2024,Frankel:2023,Frankel:2024,Tremaine:2023}, suggests that the Galactic disc is somewhat out-of-equilibrium, and is still recovering from a recent perturbation.
+Several studies indicate that the phase spiral can be generated by a perturbation induced by the passage of the Sagittarius dwarf galaxy \citep{Binney:2018, Bland-Hawthorn:2019, BlandHawthorn:2021}, and this is currently the generally favoured explanation.
+However, \citet{Bennett:2022} were unable to reproduce the amplitude and wavelength of the vertical perturbation observed in the Milky Way disc testing a range of possible models for Sgr, triggering the need for a more complex solution.
+Mapping the phase spiral with Gaia DR3, \citet{Hunt:2022} discovered a transition from one-armed ‘bending mode’ spirals in the Solar neighbourhood to two-armed ‘breathing spirals’ in the inner Galaxy, containing signatures of multiple perturbations.